Full field X-ray Scatter Tomography: Results

 Compton scattered photons have lower energy than the incident X-rays and experience correspondingly greater attenuation in the outgoing scatter path, resulting in self-absorption artifacts when conventional tomographic reconstruction algorithms are used.
 The artifacts look similar to beam hardening artifacts in polychromatic tomography, and are visible in Fig. \ref{fig:phantom}(c) as an increased value of the substrate insert when compared with the same region in Fig. \ref{fig:phantom}(d).
 Cupping artifacts are also visible across the extent of the phantom and within the substrate insert.
-Unlike cupping artifacts in absorption images, which arise due to beam hardening with polychromatic sources, and the addition of unwanted scattered photons \cite{JosSp82}, these artifacts are present in the reconstruction of the scatter signal from the monoenergetic synchrotron source.
+Unlike cupping artifacts in transmission images, which arise due to beam hardening with polychromatic sources, and the addition of unwanted scattered photons \cite{JosSp82}, these artifacts are present in the reconstruction of the scatter signal from the monoenergetic synchrotron source.
 This is likely due to a combination of the absorption effect of the Compton energy shift described above and the use of a conventional implementation of the inverse Radon transform.
-That is, the Radon transform applies when one has a single source outside a sample that emits a single ray through the full sample, whereas here the outgoing contribution is the sum of scattering toward the detector from all sites along the path.
+That is, the Radon transform is employed validly for a single X-ray source emitting a single ray through the full extent of an object, whereas here the outgoing contribution is the sum of scattering toward the detector from all sites along the path.

 Attenuation correction was not attempted and would be required to make quantitative reconstructions from scatter data.
 It may be possible to substantially correct these artifacts using an approach similar to that of Hogan \textit{et al.} \cite{HogGo91, BruCe02}.
 Hogan's scheme, which was developed for scatter imaging using pencil beam illumination, is not directly applicable to full-field illumination because the forward scatter imaging model is different.
 Future extensions of the method described here would aim to develop a suitable correction scheme.
-In our case, since we expect to capture absorption images along with the scatter data, it may be possible to incorporate them into the correction scheme.
+In our case, since we expect to capture transmission images along with the scatter data, it would be possible to incorporate them into the correction scheme.

 As mentioned earlier, we corrected a residual intensity gradient in the reconstructed tomograms.
 This boosted the value in the parts of the phantom illuminated by the beam periphery so that it appears equal in all slices (d--f).
 Because the uncorrected values are closer to the detector noise floor, it also increases the background in those slices that are more strongly boosted.
 This is increasingly visible in the region outside the cylindrical outer envelope of the phantom in (e) and (f) when compared to (d), and also inside the cavities in (f).
 The interior of the lower cavity is slightly brighter in (e) and (f), due to the presence of the bone-equivalent insert.